Ragenose/t2ee/doc/architectural_design.md

         }
 ```

-The proxy pass works based on URL.
-Requests toward `www.example.com/` will be passed to Webpage container and requests toward `www.example.com/api` will be passed to RESTful API container.
+The proxy pass works based on the URL.
+Requests toward `www.example.com/` will be passed to Webpage container and requests toward `www.example.com/api` will be passed to the RESTful API container.

-The hostnames - webpage and api - are defined in docker compose file for easy container-wise routing.
+The hostnames - *webpage* and *api* - are defined in Docker compose file for easy container-wise routing.

 ```yaml
 version: '3'